A topic from the subject of Nomenclature in Chemistry.

 1. Parent Chain and Substituents:

-- Identify the longest carbon chain as the parent chain.
+• Identify the longest continuous carbon chain as the parent chain.

-- Substituents are named and attached to the parent chain using prefixes.
+• Substituents are named and their positions on the parent chain are indicated using numbers.

 2. Numbering the Parent Chain:

-- Number the parent chain from the end that gives the lowest number to the first carbon bearing a substituent.
+• Number the parent chain from the end that gives the lowest numbers to the substituents.
+If there is a tie, prioritize the substituent that comes first alphabetically.

 3. Naming Substituents: